jasapp/timeseries/README.md

       (/ 1 0))))

 (ts-seq [5400] simple-stop example3-step)
-;; ...
-You should see an exception thrown that contains enough ;; information to duplicate the error ...
 ;; Divide by zero
 ;; Try calling your function like: (f 4704.54)
 ```